-- •What exactly does chase mean? - Move towards. - •In order to determine what exactly 'move towards' means try: - Creating a physical replica of the game world (numbered grid using a white/black board or graph paper). - Use specific examples to figure out the generic algorithm.
+- · What exactly does chase mean? - Move towards. - In order to determine what exactly 'move towards' means try: - Applying first problem solving technique: Create a physical replica of the game world (numbered grid using a white/black board or graph paper). - Applying second problem solving technique: Use specific examples of 'chase' scenarios to help you determine the algorithm for scenario where a case must occur.